-Carne asada is steak grilled over a fire and then sliced thin.
-The thin pieces are perfect for rolling into tortillas as in a "taco al carbon".
-Here, we take the slices of deliciously mesquite grilled flank steak and serve them with a side of rajas, sauteed poblanos peppers and onions.
+Carne asada is steak grilled over a fire and then sliced thinly.
+The thin pieces are perfect for rolling into tortillas as in a "taco al carbon."
+Here, we take the slices of deliciously mesquite grilled flank steak and serve them with a side of rajas, sautéed poblano peppers and onions.
 To complete the meal, we add a side of refried black beans and then sprinkle cotija cheese over the top.
 Tortillas are always welcome but they are on the side.

 I know that it looks like there are lots of steps and ingredients, but this meal comes together quickly.
 That makes it perfect for any weeknight, but it is nice enough for entertaining friends.

 Test Kitchen Notes

 WHO: Waverly is a former lawyer, and a fantastic home cook.

 WHAT: The spicy, simple, comforting meal we want to make year-round.

 HOW: Marinate, make your rajas, then grill your steak.
 Eat.

 WHY WE LOVE IT: This dish unites elements we'd eat all on their own: creamy, smoky rajas, and perfectly seasoned steak.
 Eaten together, it's perfection on a plate -- just add a squeeze of lime. —A&M

 ancho chili powder

 cumin, plus more for sprinkling on the steak before you grill it